Spaces & Technology - Building Amenities

 - For inquiries and/or further information, please contact the Maker Studio at email@example.com or at 403.440.7051

-Audio Production Rooms (EL2451A & B) expand on your approach to teaching and learning or help you to finally create that passion project.
-Library users have an opportunity to pursue a multitude of digital audio projects with the help of specialized sound recording equipment and software.
-This is the ideal space to produce a podcast, conduct and record interviews, edit audio files, or compose a musical masterpiece.
+Audio Production Rooms (EL2451A & B) give Library users an opportunity to pursue a multitude of audio projects with the help of specialized sound recording equipment and software.
+This is the ideal space to produce a podcast, conduct and record interviews, and edit audio files.

-This suite is equipped with all the technology and equipment you need to create your next audio/video production.
+These suites are equipped with all the technology and equipment you need to create your next audio/video production.
 Supporting equipment such as microphones and headphones can be borrowed from the Service Desk.
-For booking information and a list of available hardware and software, consult the Audio Production Rooms page.

 The Academic Media Lab (EL2230) is home to three Media Production rooms each equipped with one button recording.
 Easily record microlectures, interviews, presentations and other materials to support your teaching or learning.